AvaPL/avapl.github.io/_posts/2022-11-11-adding-transactions-to-scala-repositories.md

 [example here](https://blog.softwaremill.com/testing-doobie-programs-425517c1c295).
 {: .prompt-info }

-If we want to make our code cleaner we have to somehow remove doobie dependencies while maintaining the same functionalities.
+If we want to make our code cleaner, we have to somehow remove doobie dependencies while maintaining the same functionalities.

 ## Higher kinded types to the rescue